TsukiGva2/nanoFORTH/README.md

 * Execute **blu**, i.e. to turn red LED off, and blue LED on.
 > **blu** ⏎
 >> \> a function is defines in the 'Compile Mode', and executed in 'Interpreter Mode'.
-The differece is at the leading ':' (colon) sign.
+The difference is at the leading ':' (colon) sign.

 * Define a word **xy** to blink red/blue every 500 ms alternatively.
 > : **xy** FOR **red** 500 DLY **blu** 500 DLY NXT ; ⏎